martin-ger/esp_slip_router/README.md

 As UART0, the HW UART of the esp8266 is busy with the SLIP protocoll, it cannot be used simultaniuosly as debugging output.
 This is highly uncomfortable especially during development.
 If you define DEBUG_SOFTUART in user_config.h, a second UART will be simulated in software (Rx GPIO 14, Tx GPIO 12, 19200 baud).
 All debug output (os_printf) will then be redirectd to this port.

 # Known Issues
-- Speed: 115200 is the max baudrate on may USB ports and the current standard speed.
+- Speed: 115200 is the max baudrate on many USB ports and the current standard speed.
 This is SLOW compared to the typical WiFi speeds.
 This means connectivity via the serial line works, even basic web browsing, but the speed is what you can expect from about 100kB/s...
 But IoT applications typically use much less bandwidth, also terminal access is fine.
 - If you are just interested in the SLIP interface as a basis for you own projects, you might have a look into the user_simple directory.
 It contains a minimal version of the router with no config console.